HELP PROTECT OUR MOST PRECIOUS RESOURCE

 - Customers should always strive to be sewerwise.
 Sewer backups are inconvenient and costly, and there are many steps a home or business owner can take to reduce the likelihood of sewer problems:

 - Your sewer line is not a garbage can!
-Non-flushables can not only wreak havoc on your private service line, but they also cause problems in the District’s sewer mains and wastewater treatment plant.
+Non-flushables can not only wreak havoc on your private service line, but they also cause problems in the District’s sewer mains and water treatment plant.

 - Be mindful of where trees and shrubs are planted, because roots tend to grow into sewer lines and can cause recurring problems.